 To construct our universal decoder, we focus on the method given for the quantum universal channel coding \cite{Ha1}.
 The paper \cite{Ha1} considered a universally approximated output distribution by employing the method of types in the sense of the maximum relative entropy.
 Then, it employed the decoder constructed by the information spectrum method based on the approximating distributions.
 However, in a continuous alphabet, we cannot employ the method of types so that it is not so easy to give a universally approximated output distribution in the sense of maximum relative entropy.
 That is, we cannot directly employ the method in the paper \cite{Ha1}.

-To resolve this problem, we focus on Clarke and Barron formula \cite{CB} that shows that the Baysian average distribution well approximates any independent and identical distribution in the sense of Kullback-Leibler divergence.
+To resolve this problem, we focus on Clarke and Barron formula \cite{CB} that shows that the Baysian average distribution well approximates any independent and identical distribution in the sense of relative entropy, i.e., Kullback-Leibler divergence.
+Its quantum extension was shown in \cite{Ha2}.
 Their original motivation is rooted in universal data compression.
-Its quantum extension was shown in \cite{Ha2}.
-However, they did not discuss the $\alpha$-R\'{e}nyi divergence.
-In this paper, we evaluate the quality of this kind of approximation in terms of the $\alpha$-R\'{e}nyi divergence.
-Then, we apply the decoder constructed by the information spectrum method based on the Baysian average distributions.
+However, they did not discuss the $\alpha$-R\'{e}nyi relative entropy.
+In this paper, we evaluate the quality of this kind of approximation in terms of the $\alpha$-R\'{e}nyi relative entropy.
+Then, we apply the universal decoder constructed by the information spectrum method based on the Baysian average distributions.
 Modifying the method given in \cite{Ha1}, we derive our lower bound of the error exponent of our universal code.